 Teeth whitening toothpastes, mouthwashes, gels, strips: Generally, these products use lesser amounts of carbamide peroxide or hydrogen peroxide to lightly brighten layers of the teeth.
 The time taken to see an effect using over-the-counter- products can be anywhere between days to months depending on the strength of the peroxide.
 Nonprofessional whitening kits typically have between 10-35% carbamide peroxide or 3-10% hydrogen peroxide.

-In-Office Whitening: Professionally applied bleaching products can see concentrations of Hydrogen Peroxide ranging from 15-45% allowing you to see dramatic whitening results in just a single session.
+In-Office Whitening Treatments: Professionally applied bleaching products can see concentrations of Hydrogen Peroxide ranging from 15-45% allowing you to see dramatic whitening results in just a single session.

 Although over-the-counter merchandise can be a cheaper treatment option, professional dental products can have over 10x the bleaching agent in their mixtures and offer a quicker, more controlled solution with less potential for side effects.